-Setting custom logos in your Drupal 8 theme
+Setting up a custom logo in Drupal 7:

-- Log into your Drupal 8 admin interface.
+- Log into your Drupal 7 Admin panel.

 - Using the top menu area, click on the Appearance option.